Gammarauders: Gammarauder comics

-TSR also released comic book series through DC Comics in 1988-89.
-It did not include any characters from the Revenge of the Factoids expansion set.
-The series only ran 10 issues and was canceled near the end of 1989 due to poor sales.
+TSR released an associated comic book series through DC Comics in 1988-89.
+Issues #1, 3, and 4 contained a short Gammarauder's Micro-RPG role-playing game system that included game mechanics using a six-sided die, and rules for creating handler and bioborg characters.
+At the end of 1989, after ten issues, the comic series was canceled due to poor sales.
 The end of issue #10 included a brief summary of what would have happened had the series continued.